 Let’s start with the official age of 240-250.
 Relatively speaking, the USA is a very young country.
 The United States of America became an official country in its own right on July 4th, 1776, with the Declaration of Independence following the War of Independence.

 The aim was to break away from the rule of Great Britain that governed the colonies of America and to form their own independent nation.

 But, this means that the basis of an American nation began much earlier than 1776.
 It must have been, as for those colonies to exist that would feel so separate from the British as to want to rule themselves.

 Therefore, the age of “America” as a nation colonized by the British and other European settlers is much older.

 Thanksgiving and Pilgrims

 If we think back to the origins of Thanksgiving and the Pilgrims that landed at Plymouth Rock, we go back much further to 1620.
-This would make the colonized America 400 years old instead.
+This would make the colonized America over 400 years old.

-This is the date etched in history as when these brave Puritans set sail for the New World, shared their meal with the local natives, and went on to successfully begin what is now New England.
+This is the date etched in history as when the brave Puritans set sail for the New World, shared their meal with the local natives, and successfully began what is now New England.
 Of course, it wasn’t a New World as it was already inhabited.